monstermuffin/mergerfs-cache-mover/README.md

 ## Fin.

-I take no responsibility for what my shitty coding does to your data.
 This has been working well for me, but always take care.